vibekeke/alien-walking-simulator/README.md

 All assets made by me.
 Feel free to use them for whatever you want!

 The movement works on a grid-based system.
 The player casts a ray to check if there is something blocking their path, and if not - moves by a set amount.
 I had some trouble figuring out how to keep this system while still allowing the player to go behind objects, but in the end I managed and I'm happy with how it turned out.
+Player script: https://github.com/vibekeke/alien-walking-simulator/blob/main/Player/Player.gd

 ![ezgif-4-0a023ffc4f](https://github.com/user-attachments/assets/78c5145f-2ba7-4bd9-965d-cf1591383fc6)